The-Garage-Tech-Team/AppPublishingGooglePlayDoc/README.md

  **Note** : Google Play charges a $25 one-time developer fee.
 #### Step 2: Setting the app for release
 In this video [here](https://www.youtube.com/watch?v=DNXME6ANmR4&ab_channel=tutorialsEU) , detailed instruction on how to set your app for release.
-Starts in watching after 2:29 mins in the video.
+Start watching after 2:29 mins.